sanatgp/Sanatgp/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm Sana Taghipour Anvari, a PhD student in Computer Engineering with a passion for parallel computing, distributed systems, and hardware optimization. 🚀
+I'm Sana Taghipour Anvari, a PhD student in Computer Engineering with a passion for parallel computing, distributed systems, and hardware optimization.

 ## About Me
--  PhD student at NUCAR lab, Northeastern University
+-  I am a PhD student in the NUCAR Lab at Northeastern University, working under the supervision of Dr. David Kaeli.
--  Research interests: HPC, distributed systems, and computer architecture
+-  Research interests: HPC, distributed systems, computer architecture, and machine learning for scientific and environmental modeling.

 ## Skills
 - **Languages**: Julia, Python, C
-- **Domains**: Distributed computing, HPC, computer architecture

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/sanaanvari)